wagenaartje/neataptic/README.md

 ========
 Gynaptic is an architecture-free [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) library with implementations to create [genetic neural networks](https://en.wikipedia.org/wiki/Neuroevolution).
 It gives the user the ability to create train neurol networks with evolutionary algorithms with just a few lines of code.
 The library is constantly updated with new mutation, crossover and selection methods.
 Gynaptics' main neural network code comes from the library [Synaptic](https://github.com/cazala/synaptic) by [Juan Cazala](https://github.com/cazala).
 Gynaptic will stay up to date with Synaptic's improvements as much as possible.

+What Gynaptic adds to [Synaptic](https://github.com/cazala/synaptic):
+- an easy-to-use genetic algorithm function
+- 6 mutation methods
+- 4 crossover methods
+- 1 selection method
+- 2 generation methods

+In the future
+- More network types
+- Flexible network creation (no more 'layers',  these will become 'clusters')

 <img src='http://i.imgur.com/OgUyWpC.png' width="100%"/>
 ========
 Head over to the [wiki](https://github.com/wagenaartje/gynaptic/wiki) for documentation.